adrn/thejoker/docs/index.rst

     >>> prior_samples = prior.sample(size=65536)
     >>> samples = joker.rejection_sample(data, prior_samples) # doctest: +SKIP

-Of the 65536 prior samples we considered, only a handful pass the rejection sampling step of |thejoker|.
+Of the 65536 prior samples we generated, only a handful pass the rejection sampling step of |thejoker|.
 Let's visualize the surviving samples in the subspace of the period :math:`P` and velocity semi-amplitude :math:`K`.
 We'll also plot the true values as a green marker.
 As a separate plot, we'll also